CV vs. Resume: Key Differences and When to Use Each

 Have you ever wondered why some job candidates talk about their CV while others talk about their resume?
-Both types of documents are used in job search situations, and cover many of the same aspects, but they’re not (always) interchangeable.

-- What is a CV vs. a resume?
+- What a CV is vs. a resume

-What is a CV vs. a resume?
+What is a CV?

 What to include in your CV